 The Company places significant emphasis on the attraction, development and retention of its employees who include award-winning scientists dedicated to advancing scientific discovery from bench to bedside.
-Of the Company's 11 employees, all of whom are employed full-time by the Company, six hold PhDs in biology or medicinal chemistry.
+Of the Company's 14 employees, all of whom are employed full-time by the Company, six hold PhDs in biology or medicinal chemistry.
+Approximately nine employees are engaged in research and development and approximately four in sales or general administration.

 Our Executive Vice President and Chief Medical and Science Officer, Vivienne Rebel, holds an MD and PhD.
 Business development is led by our Vice President of Operations, Xavier Reveles, who has 25 years of experience as a clinical geneticist skilled in the creation and management of CLIA clinical laboratories, coding and CPT reimbursement valuations.
 Mr. Reveles is board certified by the American Society of Clinical Pathology as a clinical specialist in cytogenetics who has successfully launched multiple diagnostics and commercial laboratories.
 The innovative and collaborative culture at bioAffinity is in part responsible for the high degree of retention and professional advancement.
-Most employees have been with the Company more than five years of its eight-year history.
+Five employees were hired in 2022 to support CyPath® Lung commercialization and the FDA pivotal trial.
+Of those employees hired prior to 2022, most employees have been with the Company more than five years of its eight-year history.
 Outside partnership and collaborations that advance business and scientific research are encouraged, allowing the Company to multiply workforce efforts without expending significant capital.